 Report Card for Consumers, 2018 in English and Spanish, compares Aetna, Amerigroup Community Care, JAI Medical Systems, Kaiser Permanente, Maryland Physicians Care, Medstar Family Choice, Priority Partners, United Healthcare and University of Maryland Health Partners.
 One health plan(JAI) gets 3 stars (the best) almost across the board.
 Click on Consumer MCO Report, updated March 2018

-Quality (HEDIS scores) for HMOs show various quality ratings for 2016, but report for each health plan is 126 pages.
+Quality (HEDIS 2018 scores) for HMOs show various quality ratings for 2017, but report for each health plan is 148 pages.
 No side-by-side comparisons available, nor average scores to make it more user friendly.
 (See NCQA instead).
 Financial data and enrollment reports also linked.
 Compare health insurance plan performance for Blue Plus, HealthPartners Group Health (combined), Gundersen, Itasca Medical Care, Medica, Hennepin Health, PreferredOne, Prime West, Sanford, South Country Health Alliance, and UCare.
-Site by MN Dept. of Health, December 2017
+Site by MN Dept. of Health.
+Data refreshed February 2019.

 Compare six health insurance companies (HMO/POS and PPO/EPO) from Aetna, AmeriHealth, CIGNA, Horizon, Oxford and United, on quality ratings related to asthma, COPD, cancer screening, heart care, hypertension, diabetes, new moms, immunizations, mental health; frequency of imaging tests for lower back pain, cardiac cath and tonsillectomies; well child care, more.
 Easy to read; fast response.
 Pub. by NJ Dept. of Banking and Insurance, May 2017

-Compare over 20 HMO, PPO or Medicaid managed health insurance plans in NY: Aetna, Affinity, Amida, CDPHP, CIGNA, Empire Blue Cross Blue Shield, Excellus, Fidelis, GHI or HIP (EmblemHealth), HealthNow, Healthfirst, Hudson, Independent Health, MVP, MetroPlus, Oxford, Total Care, UnitedHealthcare, Univera, VNSNY State, WellCare, YourCare.
+Compare over 20 HMO, PPO or Medicaid managed health insurance plans in NY: Aetna, Affinity, Amida, CDPHP, Crystal Run, CGLIC/CHLIC, Empire Blue Cross Blue Shield, Excellus, Fidelis, GHI or HIP (EmblemHealth), HealthNow New York, Healthfirst, Hudson, Independent Health, MVP, MetroPlus, Molina, Oscar, Oxford, TONY (Total Care Plus), UnitedHealthcare, Univera, VNSNY State, WellCare, YourCare.
 Topics include member satisfaction, opinions about access, cardiovascular care, diabetes care, mental health, maternal health & much more.
 Actual scores shown on the statewide report.
 Regional reports show general star level.
 Consumers can sort the health plans by highest overall performance.
-Prepared by the state of New York for 2017, using 2016 member data. health.ny.gov
+Prepared by the state of New York for 2018, using 2017 member data. health.ny.gov

 Tufts Associated HMO plan earned the top 5.0 rating from NCQA.
 Based on Quality, Member Satisfaction and accreditation results.
 2017-2018 Ratings